pnbruckner/ha-sun2/README.md

 Reloads Sun2 from the YAML-configuration.
 Also adds `SUN2` to the Developers Tools -> YAML page.

+### `sun2.get_location`

+Responds with the current location configuration options (latitude, etc.) of the specified location.
+Takes just one parameter, `location`, which is the name of the location, and is also the name of the corresponding integration entry.

+### `sun2.update_location`

+Updates one or more parts of the location configuration options of the specified location.
+Takes one required parameter, `location`.
+(Same as `sun2.get_location` service.)
+Can also take location parameters (`latitude`, `longitude` & `time_zone`), which if any are specified, they must all be specified.
+Can also take observer elevation parameters (`obeserver_elevation`).
+These parameters are the same as specified below in the YAML configuration section.

 ## Configuration

 One or more "locations" can be added for this integration.